Let’s chat about eco-friendly disposable nappies. Specifically, the best eco-friendly nappies that actually work.

 Contains affiliate links, denoted by a *

 Danish made Bambo Nature* nappies top the Ethical Consumer’s league table of disposable nappies.
-It’s also the only nappy to be independently accredited by the Nordic Swan eco-label.
-Bambo Nature has an absorbent starch core, rather than a chemical-based core.
-The brand also avoids perfumes and other harsh chemicals, including chlorine.
+It’s also the only eco-friendly disposable nappy to be independently accredited by the Nordic Swan eco-label.
+Bambo Nature has an absorbent starch core, rather than a chemical-based core, and we had no problems with absorbency.
+The brand also avoids perfumes and other harsh chemicals, including chlorine, which is reassuring.

-Moltex Oko* say their nappies are made with more than 50% renewable resources.
+Moltex Oko* says their nappies are made with more than 50% renewable resources.
 They’re chlorine-free.
 What’s more, they contain no perfumes, as well as minimal amounts of absorbent gels.
+I also found the price comparable to standard nappy brands, which is always appreciated!

 Naty by Nature